 ECIP services have an open referral system, where referrals can be made directly by the family or on behalf of the family with their consent.
 Eligibility for services is determined through an initial screening process and home visit.
 The eligibility criteria for services include a developmental delay or a risk for developmental delay based on documented biological or psychosocial risk factors.

-Parents can refer their children to our program, by calling the number below or submitting a referral form.
-Forms are available at:
+Parents can refer their children to our program, by calling the number below or by clicking here and downloading and submitting a referral form.

 Intervention Program (ECIP)